ivonunes/plumekit/docs/start/getting-started.md

 For a Cloudflare D1 database, `plumekit migrate --local` / `--remote` run the same migrations against it.
 Seeders work the same way (files under `Database/Seeders/`, run by `plumekit seed`).
-See [Migrations](../migrations.md) for the builder, altering tables, and rollbacks.
+See [Migrations](../migrations.md) for the builder, altering tables and rollbacks.

 ## Serve it and hit it